 After patients achieve adequate control of the heart rate and a stable clinical status, transition to alternative antiarrhythmic drugs may be accomplished.

-When transitioning from BREVIBLOC to alternative drugs, the physician should carefully consider the labeling instructions of the alternative drug selected and reduce the dosage of BREVIBLOC as follows:
+When transitioning from BREVIBLOC injection to alternative drugs, the physician should carefully consider the labeling instructions of the alternative drug selected and reduce the dosage of BREVIBLOC injection as follows:

 - Thirty minutes following the first dose of the alternative drug, reduce the BREVIBLOC infusion rate by one-half (50%).

 - After administration of the second dose of the alternative drug, monitor the patientâ€™s response and if satisfactory control is maintained for the first hour, discontinue the BREVIBLOC infusion.